mikeizbicki/cmc-csci040/topic_01_CSS/README.md

     - No late penalty, so no problem.

     - If you did submit, you didn't have a working like button, and I didn't give full credit.
-        You may resubmit with fixed page for full credit.
+        - You may resubmit with fixed page for full credit.

+    - Handful of questions about the like button over email.
+        - In the future, always use github issues.

+            (I will not answer technical questions over email.)
+        - We will review what to do in class.

     - Your first project will require you to have completed everything in the lab.
         - It is due Tuesday, Feb 3.
         - You will need the lab material complete before then.

+1. See [#377](https://github.com/mikeizbicki/cmc-csci040/issues/377) for collaboration policy.

 <!--
 1. Modified schedule this week.